TheJavaCoder/ThreeJS-Shader-Lab/README.md

-# ThreeJS-project-template
+# ThreeJS-Shader-Lab

-This project is all the boiler plate required for a threeJS typescript project.
+This project is for experimenting with ThreeJS Shaders

 Compiling Typescript and Bundling with Webpack: npm run build